 In one of the Sherlock Holmes stories, Dr. Watson remarks about a client and how attractive she is.
 “Is she?” says the detective.
 “I didn’t notice.”
 In response to his partner’s quip that he really is a human automaton – lacking of emotion – Holmes replies that he is taking emotion out the equation, since it might compromise his detective work.
-Similarly, when it comes to selecting a strategy for digital transformation, one must leave emotion behind and base the decision on what is best for the company.
+Similarly, when it comes to selecting a digital transformation strategy, one must leave emotion behind and base the decision on what is best for the company.

-According to Michael Wade, Professor of Innovation and Strategic Information Management, a successful digital transformation requires the organization to ask itself three important questions:
+According to Michael Wade, Professor of Innovation and Strategic Information Management, a successful digital transformation strategy requires the organization to ask itself three important questions:

 - Why does the company need to transform?